Aellawah/Airline-fare-prices-prediction/README.md

-Dataset that consists of 10683 records of flights information for different airline and we are trying to use Machine learning algorith model to predict prices for every flight based on specific features that we can reflect to users.
+Passengers want to check for flights fare prices in different airlines according to number of stops during their fights , so throught this dataset which consists of flights information of different airlines we will train our Machine learning model to predict prices for every flight based on specific features that we can reflect to users.